 ⇠ Karyes 7,5km (1 and 30’ hour)

-The Monastery Iviron is built on a picturesque area in the middle of the eastern coast of Mount Athos at the place where Virgin Mary stopped to ask God to dedicate Mount Athos to herself.
+The Monastery Iviron is built on a picturesque area, in the middle of the eastern coast of Mount Athos, at a place which is said that Virgin Mary stopped to ask God to dedicate Mount Athos to herself.

-Consequently, the monastery is dedicated to the Assumption, a holy day celebrated on the 15th of August (or 28th of August).
-The founder of the monastery is allegedly Ioannis Tornikios, the consultant of the emperor Vasillios II.
-The monastery was named after the monks (Georgians) from Iviron Monastery who were students of Athanasios Athonitis.
-The monastery is surrounded by two towers that were used as protection from the raids of the intruders.
-The one of them is placed in the courtyard (1626) and the other one in the cardinal monastery (1725).
+Consequently, the monastery is dedicated to the Assumption, celebrated on the 15th of August (or 28th of August) while its founder was Ioannis Tornikios, the consultant of the emperor Vasillios II.
+The monastery was renamed when the Georgians monks from Iviron Monastery come to be students of Athanasios Athonitis.
+The monastery is surrounded by two towers that were used as a fort against the raids of the intruders.
+The one is placed in the courtyard (1626) and the other one in the cardinal monastery (1725).

 9. The Monastery Konstamonitou

 ⇠ Karyes 15km (3 hours)

 The Monastery Konstamonitou is situated in a wooded area with unique natural beauty, at the northern part of Mount Athos, almost an hour walking from the sea.
 It was founded in the 4th century by Megas Konstantinos or by his son, Konstantas who finally gave its name to the monastery.
 Unfortunately, the monastery was burned in the 11th century and then rebuilt with the financial support of the Emperor Andronikos.

 Tel.: +30 23770 23228